 – Massimo Mazzucco, director American Moon

 HAL stated that “The 9000 series is the most reliable computer ever made – no 9000 computer has ever made a mistake...”
-But when it came to HAL’s ability to plan, as things began to go wrong under the pressure, HAL made many mistakes.Continue with Kubrick Appendixes – Analysis of the Dark Side of the Moon by Jarrah White
+But when it came to HAL’s ability to plan, as things began to go wrong under the pressure, HAL made many mistakes.Continue with After the Ball: Kubrick and Georges Méliès – Links to the French filmmaker?

 1. Idyll Opus Press, online film analysis by author/artist Juli M. Kearns